OfficeDev/O365-EDU-Tools/CustomSolutions/SDS_ADF_ETL_Integrations/SchoologyCSV/README.md

 ## Data Factory setup

-1) If not already done, create a container where the Schoology import files for the ADF instance will reside (Suggest naming it "schoologyimportcsvs" within the same storage account in the newly created resource group).

-2) Go to “Private endpoint connections” in the networking tab for both the key vault and storage account and approve each.
+1) Go to “Private endpoint connections” in the networking tab for both the key vault and storage account and approve each.
 (Also verify that public access is disabled and there are no exceptions in “Firewalls and virtual networks”)

-3) Go to the Data Factory named adf-SchoologyCSVtoSDS in Azure Portal and click ‘Launch studio’ to make changes.
+2) Go to the Data Factory named adf-SchoologyCSVtoSDS in Azure Portal and click ‘Launch studio’ to make changes.
 Once inside, go to the Manage tab on the left menu.

-4) The final step in the ADF setup is to configure the global parameters in the Manage menu as shown below, and further described in the table following.
+3) The final step in the ADF setup is to configure the global parameters in the Manage menu as shown below, and further described in the table following.

 | **Global parameter name**        | **Type** | **Description**                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                  |